Choosing Paint Finishes for Every Room: Matte, Gloss, and More

-You finally decided to tackle that interior paint job you've been putting off.
-Great!
-Now comes the fun part of picking out colors and finishes.
-The options these days seem endless.
-Do you go with matte, satin, eggshell, semi-gloss or high-gloss?
-The choices can be overwhelming.
+You’ve finally decided to tackle that interior paint project you’ve been putting off—great choice!
+Now comes the fun part: selecting colors and finishes.
+With today’s wide range of options, it can feel overwhelming.
+Should you go with matte, satin, eggshell, semi-gloss, or high-gloss?

-Let's break it down by room.
-For living rooms and bedrooms, matte or satin finishes are perfect.
-They provide subtle sheen and a luxurious feel.
-In high-traffic areas like hallways, staircases and kids' rooms, consider durable satin or eggshell.
-Bathrooms and kitchens demand moisture-resistant semi-gloss or gloss.
+Let’s simplify things by room type.
+For living rooms and bedrooms, matte or satin finishes work beautifully, offering a soft sheen and a cozy, elegant look.
+High-traffic spaces like hallways, staircases, and kids’ rooms benefit from durable satin or eggshell.
+Kitchens and bathrooms need moisture-resistant finishes such as semi-gloss or gloss.

-Not sure where to start?
-Think about how much light each room gets and how much scrubbing the walls can handle.
-A foolproof way to choose is by sticking with the same finish throughout your home for a cohesive flow.
-But have fun with it—you can't go wrong!
-Now grab those paint chips, roll up your sleeves and dive in.
-Your newly polished palace awaits!
+Not sure where to begin?
+Consider how much light a room gets and how easy it should be to clean.
+A safe strategy is using the same finish throughout your home for a cohesive flow, but don’t be afraid to experiment.
+Grab those paint chips, roll up your sleeves, and get started—your refreshed home awaits!

 Introduction to Paint Finishes: Matte, Gloss, and More

-A satin or low-luster finish has a subtle sheen and is one of the most popular choices for walls.
-It resists moisture and stains and is easy to clean, making it ideal for high-traffic areas like kitchens, bathrooms, and kids' rooms.
-Satin paint may require an extra coat for an even finish.
+Satin paint has a subtle sheen and is one of the most versatile options.
+It resists moisture and stains, making it ideal for kitchens, bathrooms, and kids’ rooms.
+For best results, apply carefully to avoid streaks or uneven coverage.

 The Subtle Sheen of Eggshell and Satin Paints